 Wet cat food, on the other hand, usually contains at least 70% moisture.
 That’s on par or better than the prey your cat would catch in the wild.

 So if your cat is open to a new diet, switching from dry food to wet food will essentially trick him into drinking more water.
 He’ll just be drinking it while he eats — how’s that for efficiency?

 3. Add Meaty Ice Cubes to Your Cat’s Food

 Maybe your cat won’t eat canned food, or maybe he’s on a prescription dry food diet for a medical issue.
-If that’s the case, you can still add water to his food by using ice cubes made from tuna juice or chicken broth.
+If that’s the case, you can still add water to his food using ice cubes made from tuna juice or chicken broth.

 Make sure to label the tray so you don’t accidentally toss a chicken broth cube into your morning smoothie or lemonade pitcher!

 Then, when dinnertime rolls around, put one of the cubes into your cat’s food bowl, add the kibble and mix it up a bit.
 The cube will impart extra moisture into the kibble, and your cat will enjoy licking it between bites of food.

 The location may be to blame if your cat turns his nose up at his water bowl.
 Many cats won’t drink from bowls that are next to their food or litter boxes.

 And if your cat is lazy, he may not be willing to walk all the way across the house to get a drink, even if he knows he should.